 100 Year Old Inspiration, Ivy

-This week has been an important one for my husband’s family as his Nan, Ivy, celebrated her 100th birthday.
-WOW!
-Ever since I first met her Ivy has impressed me.
-She was a mere youngster of 86 then.
+Ivy was my husbands nan and she lived to nearly 101.
+Ever since I first met her Ivy impressed me, she was a mere youngster of 86 then.
 She still did her own housework and shopping, regularly went on outings with her boyfriend and would be the first on the dance floor at family parties.
-That said she still lives in her own flat, has only just stopped going shopping and enjoyed a dance at her birthday party.

-As the years have gone by I’ve been watching, listening and picking up some of her secrets:
+As the years went by I watched, listened and picked up some of her secrets:

 - Have fun and laugh often

-- Stay mobile (she stands while doing her jigsaw puzzles)
+- Stay mobile (she would stand while doing her jigsaw puzzles)

-- Keep the mind active (there’s always a puzzle book on the go and she watches just about every quiz show on tv)
+- Keep the mind active (there was always a puzzle book on the go and she watched just about every quiz show on tv)

-- Have interests – (along with the quiz shows she loves all sports, apart from boxing)
+- Have interests – (along with the quiz shows she loved all sports, apart from boxing)

 - Eat a good breakfast (a bowl of cereal piled high with all sorts of fruits)